aridjayarecipes/cutesrecipes.web.app/content/post/1731-recipe-of-favorite-no-bake-carrot-cake.md

 - "Prepare all the dry ingredients for the cake.
 Combine flour, salt, baking soda, cinnamon, nutmeg, and all spice in a bowl and mix."
 - "Prepare all wet ingredients in a separate bowl: brown sugar, oil, 2 tablespoons melted butter (leave about 1 tbsp to brush the inside of the pot/cooker), yogurt, vanilla extract, and mix well.
 Add beaten eggs slowly while mixing."
 - "Combine wet ingredients with the dry ingredients and mix.
 Add shredded carrots and chopped walnuts."
-- "Brush melted butter along the insides of the rice cooker&#39;s pot.
+- "Brush melted butter along the insides of the rice cooker's pot.
 Pour batter and press cook.
 Once it pops to warm, wait for about 10-15 minutes and press button back to cook.
 One might also need to flip the cake upside down using a plate to cook the other side.
 Depending on how hot the cooker gets, it might take a few more presses of the cook button for the cake to be fully ready.
 Make sure to check with a toothpick or a fork to see if it comes out clean.
 Once done, put on a rack to cool."
 - "While the cake cools, make the cream cheese frosting.
-In a bowl add softened cream cheese, confectioner&#39;s sugar, half a cup of yogurt, vanilla extract and lemon juice and mix well."
+In a bowl add softened cream cheese, confectioner's sugar, half a cup of yogurt, vanilla extract and lemon juice and mix well."
 - "Once cake has cooled down, top it with the cream cheese frosting and serve."
 categories:
 - Recipe